 In the DFP method, we enforce the proximity condition on Hessian approximations $B_k$ and $B_{k+1}$.
-Basically, we aim to find the closest positive definite matrix to $B_k$ (in some weighted matrix norm) that satisfies the secant condition; see Chapter 6 of \citep{nocedal2006numerical} for more details.
-The Hessian approximation of DFP is given by
+Basically, we aim to find the closest positive-definite matrix to $B_k$ (in some weighted matrix norm) that satisfies the secant condition; see Chapter 6 of \cite{nocedal2006numerical} for more details.
+The update of the Hessian approximation matrices of DFP is given by

-Since the implementation of the update of quasi-Newton methods in \eqref{QN_update} requires access to the inverse of the Hessian approximation, it is essential to derive an explicit update for the Hessian inverse approximation to avoid the cost of inverting a matrix at each iteration.
-If we define $H_k$ as the inverse of $B_k$, i.e., $H_k=B_k^{-1}$, using the Sherman-Morrison-Woodbury formula, one can write the update of DFP for the Hessian inverse approximation matrices as
+Since implementation of the update in \eqref{QN_update} requires access to the inverse of the Hessian approximation, it is essential to derive an explicit update for the Hessian inverse approximation to avoid the cost of inverting a matrix at each iteration.
+If we define $H_k$ as the inverse of $B_k$, i.e., $H_k=B_k^{-1}$, using the Sherman-Morrison-Woodbury formula, one can write